zazuko/api-tuner/README.md

 Usage: api-tuner [options] <path>...

 Options:
-  --lib <path>       Specify rules to include in all tests --silent           Less output
+  --lib <path>       Specify rules to include in all tests.
+Can be used multiple times.
+Make sure to surround globs in quotes to prevent expansion.
+  --silent           Less output
   --debug            Enable debug output
   --raw              Output raw results from eye --base-iri <iri>   Specify the base IRI for parsing the test case files --version          Show version information
   --help             Show this help message

 ```

 ## Example